MartinPassada/TDI-ProcuraYA/README.md

-**The project was never intended to work on chromium based browsers, use Firefox instead** **Link to project:** https://procuraya-hdemo.herokuapp.com/ **For more info check public Trello Roadmap at:** https://trello.com/b/Nk5HrWOk/procura-ya
+**The project was never intended to work on chromium based browsers, use Firefox instead** **Link to project:** https://procuraya-hdemo.herokuapp.com/ **For more info check public Trello Roadmap at:** https://trello.com/b/Nk5HrWOk/procura-ya **Email sender was succesfully tested with the following emails:**
+ Protonmail
+ Outlook
+ Gmail

+Update #12

+1. Minor fixes on signUp Form
+2. Reset Password Form can now guide users trough steps to restore password and unblock their accounts
+3. Unblock user api is now working as expected
+4. A brand new update password api was violently added
+5. We added an api for sending random codes to users emails
+6. We added an api for validate those codes sended

 Update #11